 Because you have rheumatoid arthritis (RA), you might need extra help to get all the vitamins and minerals that your body needs.

 Your diet is key.
-It’s the best source for nutrients.
+It’s the best source of nutrients.
 Go for foods that are rich in fruits, vegetables, whole grains, and lean protein.
 You can ask your doctor if you also need to take supplements.

 What it is: It’s a B vitamin called “folic acid” in supplements and fortified foods, and “folate” in its natural form in many plant foods.

 How much you need: Adults should get 400 micrograms of folate or folic acid daily.
 Two exceptions: Pregnant women should get 600 micrograms per day, and breastfeeding women should get 500 micrograms per day.
+Some experts recommend that adults with rheumatoid arthritis take 1 milligram of folic acid every day or 5 milligrams once a week.

 What it is: It’s a mineral that your bones and muscles need.